 The Fair assumes no responsibility for exhibits not claimed during the official release date period.
-All exhibits not claimed at the announced release date period will cause all premium ribbons and cash awards to be forfeited, and exhibitor agrees and consents that ownership of any premium ribbons and cash awards shall revert to The Fair.
+All exhibits not claimed at the announced release date period will cause all premium ribbons to be forfeited, and exhibitor agrees and consents that ownership of any premium ribbons and cash awards shall revert to The Fair.